Kamran Qureshi

-Kamran Qureshi FHEA (Note: Fellow of the Higher Education Academy) (born 3 October 1975) is a British film and television director, producer, and academic.
-Qureshi is known for his films, TV shows and drama series on women, children and intersex issues.
-He is a Fellow of the Higher Education Academy Advance HE UK.
-His recent family romantic-drama feature film Only Love Matters (2023) is the first movie in cinema history on the intersex subject set in the UK.
+Kamran Qureshi (born 3 October 1975) is a filmmaker, known for his films, TV shows and drama series on women, children, and intersex issues.
+His 2023 family romantic-drama feature film, Only Love Matters, is the first film about intersex people set in the UK.

+Early life and education

+Kamran Qureshi was born on 3 October 1975.

+He has attended the National Film and Television School, London Film School, and London Film Academy, earning an MA, MBA, and PhD.

+He is a Fellow of the Higher Education Academy.

 Career

 Film

-Qureshi started as Digital Video Effects Designer for TV channels and advertising agencies in 1992 and later he joined a television production house Telewise in 1995 as an Editor and Director.
+Qureshi started as digital video effects designer for TV channels and advertising agencies in 1992 and later joined a television production house Telewise in 1995 as an editor and director.
 His journey into direction with branded programmes: Fanta Candid Camera, Allen Soothers Boom Bastic, Teleworld's Thrill Seekers, Cheer Up, Voyage of Discovery branded TV transmission sponsored by John Player Gold Leaf, Har Dam Tayyar on Military Forces by Embassy, and Ariel Mothers, sponsored by Procter and Gamble.

 Qureshi directed branded TV shows, drama serials, documentaries and films.
 He made his first telefilm on intersex titled Murad (Desire), which brought him first award for Best Director and Best telefilm at the 2003 Indus Telefilm Festival.
 Then he directed a 13-part TV films series, Maa Aur Mamta' (Motherhood), which won seven awards at the Indus Drama Awards 2005.
-Later, he directed his first drama serial "Moorat" in 2004 for 7th Sky Entertainment.
+In 2004, he directed his first drama serial "Moorat", for 7th Sky Entertainment.

+His 2023 family romantic-drama feature film Only Love Matters is the first film in cinema history on the topic of intersex people set in the UK.